DOI-USGS/fort-pymdwizard/docs/usage/Using the Metadata Wizard.rst

 	Active Directory username.

-Other tools include adding keywords from controlled vocabularies, populating a citation section from a active DOI, generating a taxonomy section from the Integrated Taxonomy Information Service (ITIS)
+Other tools include adding keywords from controlled vocabularies, populating a citation section from an active DOI, generating a taxonomy section from the Integrated Taxonomy Information Service (ITIS)